glebtsereteli/Figgy/docs/pages/home/gettingStarted/gettingStarted.md

 ```
 :::

-Now, this is all great, but where can we actually edit the config live while the game is running to see our changes reflected in the player movement?
+Now, this is all great so far, but where can we actually edit the config live while the game is running to see our changes reflected in the player movement?

-### 4. Editing
+### 4. Editing Configs Live

-If at least one of the :Windows: you defined in :Setup: is marked as `visible`, Figgy will automatically open the :Debug Interface: for you.
+If at least one of the :Windows: you defined in :Setup: is marked as `visible`, Figgy will automatically open the :Interface: for you.

 Otherwise, you can open it manually with `show_debug_overlay(true, true);`, or use this little trick to open the overlay without the FPS window:
 ```js